CenterForPeaceAndSecurityStudies/rDMC/README.md

-# rDMC
+# DoDL

-The rDMC github repository contains all the data and code necessary to produce the Distribution of Military Capabilities (rDMC) dataset.
+The DoDL github repository contains all the data and code necessary to produce the DoDL Paper.
 The repository, data, and article are produced by J Andres Gannon.

 ## Installation